Frequently Asked Questions (FAQ)

 How are you measuring your success?

-Our work currently is based in Bangladesh, where two-thirds of all girls are married before the age of 18.
-In the 26 villages where we work, the number is historically closer to 90%, and virtually no women ever finish even a 12th grade education in these villages.
+Our biggest program is currently in Bangladesh, where two-thirds of all girls are married before the age of 18.
+In the 30 villages where we work, the number is historically closer to 90%, and virtually no women ever finish even a 12th grade education in these villages.

-- In contrast, over five years our Girls Education Program (GEP) has had a 95% retention rate every year, meaning that only a very small percentage of our GEP girls are dropping out of school to get married.
+- In contrast, over eight years our Girls Education Program (GEP) has had nearly a 95% retention rate every year, meaning that only a very small percentage of our GEP girls are dropping out of school to get married.

-- While it is difficult to calculate a change in marriage rate among a sample of 1,200 girls from a broad age-spectrum, ages 10 to 21, we have been able to significantly reduce if not eliminate child marriage in most of the villages where we work.
-At least 400 out of 1,200 girls in our GEP would highly likely be married if not for involvement in our Program.
+- While it is difficult to calculate a change in marriage rate among a sample of more than 1350 girls from a broad age-spectrum, ages 10 to 21, we have been able to significantly reduce child marriage in most of the villages where we work.
+At least 400 out of 1,350 girls in our GEP would highly likely be married if not for involvement in our Program.

 How much time do Speak Up’s American board and staff members spend in Bangladesh?

-Troy Anderson, our International Director, spends approximately half the year in Bangladesh and is actively involved with all aspects of the Girls Education Program and our work with Alingon Home.
-Our other three board members, who serve on a volunteer basis, have all visited Bangladesh at their own expense and participated directly in the work.
+Troy Anderson, our International Director, spends approximately two-thirds of the year in Bangladesh and is actively involved with all aspects of the Girls Education Program and our work with Alingon Home.
+Our other four board members, who serve on a volunteer basis, have all visited Bangladesh and actively participate in raising financial and other support for our programs.

 Who is on Speak Up’s Board of Directors?